baneteasnow/baneteasnow.github.io/_pages/now.md

 published: true
 #
 # 1
-booktitle1: "God, Human, Animal, Machine: Technology, Metaphor, and the Search for Meaning"
+booktitle1: "A Room with a Darker View"
-bookyear1: 2023
+bookyear1: 2024
-author1: "Kay Redfield Jamison"
+author1: "Claire Phillips"
-sayfa1: 288
+sayfa1: 224
 format1: reading as a book
-pageread1: 288
+pageread1: 1
 # 2
 booktitle2: "Rezonans Kanunu"
 bookyear2: 2019